jbuchbinder/jbuchbinder.github.com/source/_posts/2015-05-22-daredevil-and-falling-down-character-descent.md

 ![0003](/images/2015/05/daredevil1-0003.jpg)

 Fisk's face cannot be seen throughout this.
 He is either left out of the diagetic space or shadowed, much like [Frank Costello in *The Departed*](/2015/03/26/the-departed-introducing-costello-and-life-in-the-shadows/).
-We are given an implicit concept of Fisk in this way -- hiding in plain sight, much like the rabbit in the snowstorm.
+We are presented an implicit sketch of Fisk's character in this way -- hiding in plain sight, much like the rabbit in the snowstorm.

 We first see his whole face as Vanessa asks him how it makes him feel.